 Carlos Adames vs. Julian Williams: FULL CARD Highlights | SHOWTIME CHAMPIONSHIP BOXING

 This was a solid fight, while Adames was the fresher and stronger of the two, Williams certainly had his moments.
 After a rough fourth round, Williams, was able to stay in this fight before it was waved off.
 Context matters in situations such as this.
-Regardless of what the scorecards read at the time (80-72, 78-74 and 77-74), Williams wasn't just suriving, he was still in this fight, in fact, he was punching back as the fight was called off.
+Regardless of what the scorecards read at the time (80-72, 78-74 and 77-74), Williams wasn't just surviving, he was still in this fight, in fact, he was punching back as the fight was called off.

 (Esther Lin, Showtime Sports